Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/thread-replies/Not-allowed-attachment-reply-to-message.md

 **Step 1**

-1. Upload and send attachment of size greater than the allowed size as a reply to a message in the linked channel or DM/GM on MS Teams.
+1. Upload and send an attachment of a size greater than the allowed size as a reply to a message in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel or DM/GM on MM.

 **Expected**

-The user should be able to view the error message for attachment size in the thread created for desired message in the linked channel or DM/GM on MM.
+The user should be able to view the error message regarding the attachment size in the thread created for the desired message in the linked channel or DM/GM on MM.